Featured image (above): Still from the winner of our 2024 Black Merlin Visionary Film Award, OUR GRANDMOTHER THE INLET

 5. Connecting your film to media coverage: We aim to bring media coverage not just to our festival, but also to a number of the films we feature in our prime festival screening slots.
 Films at our fest have received media coverage from numerous local publications and national publications including MovieMaker Magazine and Indiewire.

-6. We support your film's distribution after your festival screening date with us has passed!
-We love using the reach of our social media to let the public know when your film is available for online viewing, or receives a nationwide theatrical run.
+6. We support your film's distribution after your festival screening date with us has passed.
+We enjoy using the reach of our social media to let the public know when your film is available for online viewing, or receives a nationwide theatrical run.

 7. We offer honoraria to all films that are selected for our festival.
-Amounts depend on season ticket sales and length of film.
-Honoraria are generally paid after the end of each festival season unless other arrangements are made (generally for invited films).
+Amounts depend on ticket sales and length of film.
+Honoraria are generally paid after the end of each festival season (on or around July 1) unless other arrangements are made (generally for invited films).
 See above for average honoraria amounts during our previous season.

 PLEASE READ OUR RULES AND TERMS BEFORE YOU SUBMIT YOUR FILM, EVEN IF YOU WERE INVITED TO SUBMIT.